 In-Person Sound Practitioner Trainings

 We developed the Sound Practitioner Training course to provide an opening to the world of sound to students of all levels.
-This unique training is typically spread over two weekends, and can be configured as either a 25-hour, 30-hour or 40-hour program.
+This unique training is typically spread over two weekends, and can be configured as either a 25-hour, 30-hour, 32-hour or 40-hour program.
 Every training explores the history, theory, and science of sound while providing hands-on training in playing gong, crystal bowls, Tibetan bowls, shruti box, flutes, overtone singing, chimes, and more.
 Participants in this training receive Certification as a Sound Practitioner (Level I).
 Yoga Alliance teachers receive Yoga Alliance CEUs.

 About the Training